tlwl19/EGL314/README.md

 ## **Creating the Functions Used**
 ---
-To navigate to Main Page:
+To navigate to Main Page :
 ```
 def mainappear():
     guessframe.grid_forget()